Michigan State vs. Maryland NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Michigan State and its opponents have combined to put up more than 61 points in three of nine games this season.
+- Michigan State has combined with its opponents to score more than 61.5 points in three of nine games this season.

 Michigan State Stats and Trends

-- Michigan State's games this year have gone over the point total five times in nine opportunities (55.6%).
+- Michigan State's games this year have gone over the point total in 55.6% of its opportunities (five times in nine games with a set point total).

-- In games that Michigan State piles up more than 404.8 yards, the team is 4-1-1 against the spread and 5-1 overall.
+- When Michigan State churns out more than 404.8 yards, the team is 4-1-1 against the spread and 5-1 overall.

-- The Spartans have turned the ball over 11 times this season, four more turnovers than the Terrapins have forced (7).

 - Find the latest spread and moneyline odds for Michigan State at SISportsbook.